vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. Open Windows File Explorer.

-1. In File Explorer, navigate to the Starter folder for lab 6 (Automatic Enrollment of Devices in DPS).
+1. In File Explorer, navigate to the **Final** folder for lab 6 (Automatic Enrollment of Devices in DPS).

-    In _Lab 3: Setup the Development Environment_, you cloned the GitHub repository containing lab resources by downloading a ZIP file and extracting the contents locally.
-The extracted folder structure includes the following folder path:

     * Allfiles
       * Labs